• Applications

 Large parts with improved wall thicknesses and full density

-When it comes to size, thick walls and the processing of green parts, LIS technology is the first choice.
+When it comes to side, solid wall thicknesses and the processing of green bodies, LIS is your first choice.

 Got questions about the LIS process?